jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

         the reconstructions and averaging are done on the most similar enantiomers.
 There is no guarantee that this matches the enantiomer in solution.

+    *   *Note:* Windows users will not see this option.
+If you are on mac or linux and don't see this option it means RAW was unable to find EMAN2 on your computer.
+        Make sure EMAN2 is :ref:`properly installed <eman2>`.
+If you installed EMAN2
+        after starting RAW, restart RAW and it will attempt to automatically find it.
+If that has failed, go to the Options->Advanced Options menu and choose the DENSS settings (DENSS).
+Uncheck the option to “Automatically find the EMAN2 bin location”, and specify the location manually.

     |denss_run_tab_png|

 #.
 Click the “Start” button.